sefk/sefk.github.io/stories/tools.md

 very complex), simple lists, meeting minutes.
 I love modal editing.
 I love its extensibility.
 I love how fast it starts up and runs.
 I love how it is on every machine I need it to be on.
 I love how rarely I have to use control key sequences, and even when I do, since I remap caps-lock to control even that isn't so onerous.
+I

-I spend a ton of time fiddling with my .vimrc and plugins.
+<strike>spend</strike> waste time fiddling with my
-I'll write a blog post about all that nonsense sometime.
+<tt>.vimrc</tt> and plugins.

 **Google Docs**.
-I have *completely* drunk the koolaid on Google Docs.
-The collaboration is fantastic, the feature set is well done.
+I have drunk the koolaid on Google Docs.
+The collaboration is fantastic.
+If its missing a features that's usually a good thing vs. PowerPoint or Excel or Word.
-It is very rare that I have to crack open Excel to do some weird data munging.

 <h2>Development</h2>